explosion/spaCy/website/docs/api/entityruler.md

 ## EntityRuler.initialize {#initialize tag="method" new="3"}

-Initialize the component with patterns from a file.
+Initialize the component with data and used before training to load in rules from a file.
+This method is typically called by [`Language.initialize`](/api/language#initialize) and lets you customize arguments it receives via the [`[initialize.components]`](/api/data-formats#config-initialize) block in the config.

 > #### Example
 >